GiuliaPaggi/MiniDT_online_monitor/README.md

 The produced plots are saved in .PNG format in a specific folder that can be specified using the configuration file, and refreshed every 30s.
 The plots are shown live on a local web page while the monitor is active.
+If the readout file is not modified for 2 minutes, the monitor stops.

 ## Table of Contents